gagregrog/ez-ssh/README.md

 # ez-ssh

-A super-simple command line interface for handling ssh into a remote machine.
+A super-simple Mac OS X command line interface for handling ssh into a remote machine.

 ```bash
 $ ez-ssh <alias> [options]